 ASU 2020-07(Topic 958): In September 2020, the FASB issued ASU No. 2020-07, Presentation and Disclosures by Non-for-Profit Entities for Contributed Nonfinancial Assets.
 The ASU requires nonprofits to change their financial statement presentation and disclosure of contributed nonfinancial assets, or gifts-in-kind.
 This ASU focuses on improving transparency in the reporting of contributed nonfinancial assets.
 Under the new standard's requirements, gifts-in-kind are to be presented as a separate line item on the statement of activities, with additional disclosures.
-The ASU requires the new standard to be applied retrospectively, with amendments taking effect for annual periods beginning after June 15, 2021.
-The Organization is evaluating the impact this standard will have on future financial statements.
+The ASU requires the new standard to be applied retrospectively, with amendments taking effect for annual periods beginning after June 15, 2022.